chaitanyawargand/TSF25Hackfinity/README.md

 ## Contributing

--Fork the repository
+- Fork the repository
--Create a feature branch: git checkout -b feat/your-feature -Write your code, add tests, update docs
+- Create a feature branch: git checkout -b feat/your-feature
+- Write your code, add tests, update docs
--Open a pull request with a description of changes -Please follow consistent naming, code style, and update this README if you add or modify APIs.
+- Open a pull request with a description of changes
+- Please follow consistent naming, code style, and update this README if you add or modify APIs.